-If you’re a barber, it’s for sure that you’ve encountered many hair types on your career.
-It’s important, that as the stylist, you have enough knowledge on how to handle varying types of tresses.
+If you’re a barber, it’s certain that you’ve encountered many different hair types on your career.
+It’s important, that as the stylist, you have enough knowledge on how to handle varying types of hair.
 This way, you’ll avoid damaging your customer’s hair and ending up with a bad review of your service.
 Some locks are healthier than others while some are not.
 Determining clients’ hair types and how to manage it is the key if you want to provide a reliable haircutting and styling service.

 Human hair has microscopic layers where nutrients are locked in and where the damage also takes place.
 It has coatings of the protein called keratin with dozens of parts unimaginable to fit in such a minuscule strand.